blackstork-io/fabric/docs/tutorial.md

 $
 ```

-Fabric fetched the `blackstork/openai` plugin release from the plugin registry and installed it in the `./.fabric/` folder.
+Fabric fetched the `blackstork/openai` plugin release from the plugin registry and installed it in the local `./.fabric/` folder.

 ### Configuration